 Black and Grey Owl Tattoo by Alexis Vaatete

-Owl tattoos are usually placed on the parts of the body with the most surface area, like the back or the chest, to accentuate the large, characteristic and features that make the owl such a mystical creature.
+Owl tattoos are usually placed on the parts of the body with the most surface area, like the back or the chest, to accentuate the large, characteristics and features that make the owl such a mystical creature.
 Wing tattoos are among the most prevalent in the industry, but attaching those wings to a beautiful owl makes for a more interesting, dynamic, and original tattoo.

 Despite conservation efforts, owl population dwindling because of poaching and rapid civilizational expansion.
 Similarly to traditional memorial tattoos, owl tattoos can be a sentiment of solidarity and tribute with an endangered species